How Phil Collins Became Live Aid’s Transcontinental MVP

 Still, Collins recovered.
 At Live Aid Philadelphia, he again performed the solo songs "Against All Odds (Take a Look at Me Now)" and "In the Air Tonight," and also played drums for Eric Clapton's three-song set.

-Watch Phil Collins Perform 'Against All Odds' at Live Aid
+Watch Phil Collins Perform 'In the Air Tonight' at Live Aid

 Incredibly, he wasn't quite done performing yet.
 Collins was part of the much-ballyhooed Led Zeppelin reunion, which was about the only thing that did not go smoothly that day for him.